ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Approach

 \subsection{Problem Statement}

-\Tool{} provides a mixed precision quantization method that optimizes both the robustness and accuracy of the \textit{quantized smoothed classifier} $g_P$ from a base classifier~$f$.
+\Tool{} provides a mixed-precision quantization method that optimizes both the robustness and accuracy of the \textit{quantized smoothed classifier} $g_P$ from a base classifier~$f$.

-\textbf{Quantization Challenges.} To improve the robustness of the quantized smoothed classifier $g_P$, one could naively replace the accuracy metric in the formulation of an existing MPQ method (Eqn.~\ref{eq:mpq}) with an accuracy metric for the base classifier $f_P$ that uses Gaussian noise-perturbed inputs.
-This approach does not significantly improve the robustness of the quantized smoothed classifier $g_P$, because:
+\textbf{Quantization Challenges.} To improve the robustness of the quantized smoothed classifier $g_P$, one could naively replace the accuracy metric in the formulation of an existing MPQ method (Eqn.~\ref{eq:mpq}) with an accuracy metric for the base classifier $f_P$ that uses Gaussian-noised inputs.
+This objective seeks to maximize the accuracy of the base classifier $f_P$ over the data distribution $X$ with the Gaussian noise $\varepsilon \sim \mathcal{N}(0, \sigma^2 I)$: